 In practice, the tests are carried out using specialist equipment and a methodology specified in British Standard BS EN ISO 140, which requires measurements at a number of locations and a test of ‘reverberation time’ in the receiving room.

 If the results of the sound insulation test fail to comply with the building regulations, we can provide advice on how to improve the sound insulation performance of the walls and/or floors, as well as identify any weak spots or problem areas.
-Although this is outside the scope of the test report produced under the ANC Registration Scheme (which is purely concerned with the sound insulation performance of the existing structure), we offer this to our clients as a design service and to aid them in future tests.
+Although this is outside the scope of the test report produced under the UKAS accreditation (which is purely concerned with the sound insulation performance of the existing structure), we offer this to our clients as a design service and to aid them in future tests.
 Sound insulation advice following a failed test would include interpretation of the results to provide a reasoned explanation for the failure, together with potential solutions to remedy poor performance of specific elements.

 For more information on our sound insulation testing or to get a quote, please contact us.